rchrand/dotfiles/README.md

 dotfiles
 ========

-All my dotfiles with a python script to initialize them as well, feel free to try them out.
+My dotfiles along with an script to install common things on a mac (taken from thoughtbot).

+The script is in the scripts folder